Digital & physical attendance

 The conference is being planned as a fully digital event in Zoom, and other social platforms.

-If COVID-19 travel restrictions are loosened sufficiently, the most interactive events (incl. workshops) will become hybrid [digital+physical], and exhibitions, technical tours, and social events will planned in Seoul City.
+If COVID-19 travel restrictions are loosened sufficiently, the most interactive events (incl. workshops) will become hybrid [digital+physical], and exhibitions, technical tours, and social events will be planned in Seoul City.

 About Seoul City